apjanke/octave-chrono/doc-project/FAQ.md

 sed: 2: "s/\(^\|.* \)@documenten ...": whitespace after branch
 sed: 4: "s/\(^\|.* \)@documenten ...": whitespace after label
-sed: 6: "s/\(^\|.* \)@documenten ...": undefined label 'found
+sed: 6: "s/\(^\|.* \)@documenten ...": undefined label 'found [...]
 ```

-Those warnings are produced by older Texinfo programs, like Texinfo 4.8, which is the default on
-macOS 10.13 and 10.14.
-Install a newer Texinfo using Homebrew and pull that in explicitly for your build.
+Those warnings are produced by older Texinfo programs, like Texinfo 4.8, which is the default on macOS 10.13 and 10.14.
+[Install a newer Texinfo using Homebrew](https://github.com/apjanke/octave-addons-chrono/issues/17) and pull that in explicitly for your build.

 ```
 brew install texinfo